Ghost Hunters (TV series): Reception Ghost Hunters has garnered some of the highest ratings of any Syfy reality programming. From the start, the show has found an audience for its mix of paranormal investigation and interpersonal drama. It has since been syndicated on NBC Universal sister cable channel Oxygen and also airs on the Canadian cable network OLN.

 In the early shows, TAPS was headquartered in a trailer located behind Jason Hawes' house, and they drove one white van to investigations.
-Within one season, they had moved the entire operation to a storefront in Warwick, Rhode Island, and acquired several new TAPS vehicles.
+Within one season, they had moved the operation to a storefront in Warwick, Rhode Island, and acquired several new TAPS vehicles.

 In addition to their successful television venture, TAPS operates a website where they share their stories, photographs, and ghost hunting videos with an ever-growing membership list.
 Because of the popularity of the show, TAPS cast members have signed contracts with at least two talent agencies, Escape Artistry and GP Entertainment, to manage their appearances at lectures, conferences and public events.

-TAPS also ventured into the venue of radio broadcast with a three-hour weekly show called Beyond Reality, initially hosted by Hawes and Wilson.
+TAPS also has a three-hour weekly radio show called Beyond Reality, initially hosted by Hawes and Wilson.
 The radio show covers topics in a vast array of areas such as cryptozoology, spiritualism, ufology, and ghosts.
 The show includes guest appearances from other TAPS members and special guests such as John Zaffis, Rosemary Ellen Guiley, Chris Fleming, and others who specialize in certain fields.
 Noted paranormal author Jeff Belanger and Spooky Southcoast radio host and author Tim Weisberg served as fill-in hosts.
 The show also once simulcasted on Spooky Southcoast, airing from the Mt.
 Washington Hotel in New Hampshire.
 New episodes are broadcast every Saturday from 7 pm to 10 pm Eastern Time, though sometimes may skip a week due to the possibility of the hosts being busy with other ventures.